 This section considers three main dimensions for defining the system boundaries.
-While first going into the geographical and geopolitical dimension, all jurisdictions subsequently need to apply the same further determination of system boundaries in terms of considered Energy Carriers and dissemination level.
-That is essential for determining the European Attribute Mix (EAM), as set out in Section 3.5 Residual Mix Calculation method in a consistent manner that prevents double counting across different countries.
+After addressing the geographical and geopolitical dimensions, all jurisdictions must then apply the same criteria for defining system boundaries in terms of considered Energy Carriers and dissemination level.
+That is essential for determining the European Attribute Mix (EAM), as set out in Section 5 Residual Mix Calculation method in a consistent manner that prevents double counting across different countries.

-3.2.1 Geographical/Geopolitical Demarcations
+4.2.1 Geographical/Geopolitical Demarcations

 Geographical demarcations serve as a critical system boundary within the EU when calculating Residual Mixes for gases.
 The borders of a country or region indicate the zone where specific regulations and data collection mechanisms apply.
 As such, characteristics of a hydrogen and natural gas system need to be considered at the country level, as well as the relevant interactions per system of the production facilities, consumption patterns, and gas storage facilities.
-The borders of a country or region, hence set out the scope of analysis for calculating Residual Mixes, enabling tracking of the sources and types of gases produced, transferred and consumed within that jurisdiction.
+The borders of a country or a region, hence set out the scope of analysis for calculating Residual Mixes, enabling tracking of the sources and types of gases produced, transferred and consumed within that jurisdiction.